 A medieval village between mountains and hills

 Spello is a medieval borough perched on a spur of Mount Subasio, about thirty kilometers from Perugia and five kilometers from the nearby town of Foligno.
-The territory stretches out from mountains, hills and plains rich in fertile soil suitable for cultivation of cereals, vines and olive trees from where is produced the famous extra virgin olive oil.
+The territory stretches out from mountains, hills, and plains rich in fertile soil suitable for the cultivation of cereals, vines, and olive trees from where is produced the famous extra virgin olive oil.

-In the village markets are held weekly in addition to numerous folklore events like the Flower Festival of Corpus Christi, where artists are assembled in the streets and show off their works devoted to religious events made with flower petals, in addition to the oil festival.
-These events will take place during May, June, December and January.
+In the village, local markets are held weekly in addition to numerous folklore events like the Flower Festival of Corpus Christi, where artists are assembled in the streets and show off their works devoted to religious events made with flower petals, in addition to the oil festival.
+These events will take place during May, June, December, and January.

 Spello also has several Roman and Renaissance works, such as the church of Santa Maria Maggiore with inside the chapel of the noble family Baglioni, frescoes of the Italian painter Bernardino di Betto Betti, better known as Pinturicchio.
 The remains of the Amphitheatre and the Roman Theatre are within the medieval walls where the Porta Consolare and Porta Urbica (doors) are perfectly preserved.
 The streets of the center are decorated with ancient palaces and castles whose structures have changed over the centuries.